jjhiggz/higgzcode-lessons-how-to-assessment/readme.md

 During Assessment week, you will have 30 minutes at the beginning of each class to take this assessment, I may adjust this time as time goes on.
 If you don't complete it then you can work on it on your own time and reach out to me for a 1:1 to see if you pass.
 The more you communicate the better that I can help you  😀😀

+## 5. START FROM SCRATCH EVERY TIME
+You should always be starting from scratch.
+You will be creating the file, unless otherwise specified.

 ## Good Luck You've Got this